Sound of this Zetec in 3rd-4th gear .9MB .wav

 The Zetec low end power is quite tremendous, but there are two "power jumps" one at 4000rpm and another around 6000rpm.

-Note: Since the unit failed (glitches and lost RS232 port function) I replaced this recently (11/06) with a DTA S60 controller.
-Quite a step up from the old GEMS, both in control functions, features and user interface and data logging capability.
+I replaced this recently (11/06) with a DTA S60 controller.
+This is quite a step up from the old GEMS, both in control functions, features and user interface and data logging capability.
+Tuning with this unit is a breeze, as the aux. inputs wired directly to my Wide Band O2 unit (UEGO).